Actindo-AG/Documentation/Fulfillment/UserInterface/01a_List.md

 **Dispatch note "Dispatch note ID"**

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
-  Click this button to close the *Dispatch note "Dispatch note ID"* view and return to the dispatch note list.
+  Click this button to close the *Dispatch note "Dispatch note ID"* view and return to the list of dispatch notes.

 - [CLOSE]
   Click this button to close the *Dispatch note "Dispatch note ID"* view.
-The dispatch note list is displayed.
+The list of dispatch notes is displayed.

 [comment]: <> (Beide Buttons tun das gleiche.
 All changes are rejected macht hier keinen Sinn, da keine Änderungen möglich)